ash9002/argos-dev-task/README.md

 ##How To Run

 ### OS X or Linux
+1. Download zip file from project's GitHub and unzip

+2. Navigate to argos **/argos-dev-task-master/argos-task/src/main/resources/static** and run **npm install** in the terminal

-1. From the **argos-task** directory, run **./gradlew bootRun** command in the terminal.
+3. From the **/argos-dev-task-master/argos-task** directory, run the **./gradlew bootRun** command in the terminal.
 This starts the Jetty server on port 8080

-2. In a browser such as Chrome or Firefox, navigate to **localhost:8080/app/index.html**
+4. In a browser such as Chrome or Firefox, navigate to **http://localhost:8080/app/index.html**

 ### Windows
+1. Download zip file from project's GitHub

+2. Navigate to argos **/argos-dev-task-master/argos-task/src/main/resources/static** and run **npm install** in the terminal

-1. From the **argos-task** directory, run **gradlew bootRun** command on the command line.
+3. From the **/argos-dev-task-master/argos-task** directory, run the **gradlew bootRun** command on the command line.
 This starts the Jetty server on port 8080

-2. In a browser such as Chrome or Firefox, navigate to **localhost:8080/app/index.html**
+4. In a browser such as Chrome or Firefox, navigate to **http://localhost:8080/app/index.html**

 ###Note:
-Loading and processing the JSON data to show the hottest deals may take up to 30 - 45 seconds
+Loading and processing the JSON data to show the hottest deals may take up to 30 seconds

 ##Architecture
 I've used a client-server REST architecture for the application.